 The dim sum: Steamed dim sum dishes are done especially well at Min Jiang.
-The steamed xiao long bao ($7) stood up to the chopstick test – it didn’t break when lifted by its twirled tip and dipped in vinegar – and featured a flavourful, meaty broth.
-The carrot crystal prawn dumpling ($4.80), a soup-based variation of the usual crystal shrimp dumpling har kau ($4.80), deserves a mention too.
-The chicken claws in gui lin sauce ($4.20) – my all-time favourite dim sum dish – were some of the best I’ve ever tried in Singapore.
-As for the baked dim sum, the flaky baked barbecue pork pastry ($4.20) and melt-in-your-mouth mini egg tarts ($4.20) will have you craving more.
+The steamed xiao long bao stood up to the chopstick test – it didn’t break when lifted by its twirled tip and dipped in vinegar – and featured a flavourful, meaty broth.
+The carrot crystal prawn dumpling, a soup-based variation of the usual crystal shrimp dumpling har kau, deserves a mention too.
+The chicken claws in gui lin sauce – my all-time favourite dim sum dish – were some of the best I’ve ever tried in Singapore.
+As for the baked dim sum, the flaky baked barbecue pork pastry and melt-in-your-mouth mini egg tarts will have you craving more.

-Need to know: Besides the à la carte dim sum lunch, Min Jiang also offers adim sum high tea buffet on weekends and public holidays from 3pm to 5.30pm ($32.80 per adult and $16.40 per child).
+Need to know: Besides the à la carte dim sum lunch, Min Jiang also offers a dim sum high tea buffet on weekends and public holidays from 3pm to 5.30pm.

-Tip: Looking for other trolley dim sum?
+Tip: Looking for other trolley dim sums?
 Try Yum Cha (20 Trengganu Street) and Red Star (54 Chin Swee Road).
 Neither takes bookings, so expect to queue.

-Dim sum served: Selected dim sum during the week, and à la carte all-you-can-eat dim sum buffet on weekends; 11.30am to 2.30pm.
-Reservations: Advised for the weekend.
+Dim sum timings: Selected dim sum during the week, and à la carte all-you-can-eat dim sum buffet on weekends; 11.30am to 2.30pm.
+Reservations are advised for weekends.

-The vibe: Family-friendly and social.
-Diners are greeted by two Chairman Mao statuettes and enter a restaurant full of dark wood, red pillars and wooden dividers with Chinese motifs, alongside a stunning view of the hotel’s newly renovated modern atrium, lobby and bar.
+The vibe: Head here if you’re looking for where to eat in Singapore that’s family-friendly and social.
+Diners are greeted by two Chairman Mao statuettes and enter a dim sum restaurant full of dark wood, red pillars and wooden dividers with Chinese motifs, alongside a stunning view of the hotel’s modern atrium, lobby and bar.

-The dim sum: Cantonese with a contemporary twist, Chef Lai Tong Ping’s signature dishes include lobster in lemon butter sauce and deep-fried spare ribs in Chef’s special sauce.
+The dim sum: Expect Cantonese with a contemporary twist. here The chef’s signature dim sum in Singapore includes lobster in lemon butter sauce and deep-fried spare ribs in chef’s special sauce.